 The Lewes Historical Society's 2020 Mid-Atlantic Sea Glass & Coastal Arts Festival is scheduled on Saturday, September 26 and Sunday, September 27 - at the Lewes Historical Society's Campus.
 Hours are 9:00 am to 4:00 pm.
 Admission to the festival is $5 per person per 1-1/2 hour time slot, or a full day ticket is $20 each day, children under 12 are free.
-Due to limited capacity on-site, timed tickets will be available on our website starting September 2th, or at the gate on both days of the festival, if available.
+Capacity at the event is limited and timed tickets will be available at the gate on both days of the festival, if available.

 2020 is the 11th year for this event, and in consideration for everything that mankind has endured this year, is expected to be better than ever!
 The Historical Society will be focusing on the historic origins of sea glass and will be putting emphasis on the authenticity of shards at the show.
 The festival will feature dozens of sea glass and coastal artists in various mediums such as sea glass, wood, photography, painting, ceramics, metal and sculpture.
 Vendors come from up and down the East Coast.

 - Lectures!
 Look for Pure Sea Glass author, Richard LaMotte to be lecturing on Shard Identification.
 Author and NASGA Education Chair, Mary McCarthy will be lecturing on Sea Glass Marbles.
 These informative presentations will be offered digitally and available for viewing at the event over the weekend by scanning a code on your cell phone camera.

 - The Lewes Historical Society's historic on-campus properties will be housing various Exhibitions from the past three centuries highlighting sea glass shards and corresponding historic glassware!
 This is sure to be a fascinating and educational display highlighting multiple sea glass exhibits from private collections as well as antique glassware!